Registration Renewal in Virginia

 When you choose to renew for multiple years, you can avoid the DMV in-person fee of $5 and get a discount on your registration fees.
 Remember, not all vehicles are eligible for multi-year renewals, so be sure to review the “Renewal Cycles" section above before calculating your discount.

-- One-year renewal―no discount, but you avoid the $5 in-person fee
+- 1 year renewal―no discount, but you avoid the $5 in-person fee

-- One-year renewal―no discount, but you avoid the $5 in-person fee
+- 1 year renewal: no discount, but you avoid the $5 in-person fee

 NOTE: You cannot renew by mail for a three-year renewal period.